-Forms of You
+Forms of You (UTA PDF)

-(Go back to: Obadiah 1:3; 1:18)
+Referenced in: Obadiah 1:3; Obadiah 1:18

 Forms of You

 Singular, Dual, and Plural

 Some languages have more than one word for "you" based on how many people the word "you" refers to.
 The singular form refers to one person, and the plural form refers to more than one person.
 Some languages also have a dual form which refers to two people, and some languages have other forms that refer to three or four people.

 This page answers the question: What are the different forms of you?

 In order to understand this topic, it would be good to read: